denten-courses/computing-context/lecture-notes/lecture-6.md

 3. Local resources

-<sup>1</sup> Kernighan, Brian.
-D Is for Digital.
+<sup>1</sup> Kernighan, Brian. *D Is for Digital*.
 Brian W. Kernighan, 2012.
-<sup>2</sup> Petzold, Charles.
-Code: The Hidden Language of Computer Hardware and Software.
-1 edition.
+<sup>2</sup> Petzold, Charles. *Code: The Hidden Language of Computer Hardware
+and Software*.
 Redmond, Wash.: Microsoft Press, 2000.
-<sup>2</sup> ———.
-The Annotated Turing: A Guided Tour Through Alan Turing’s Historic Paper on Computability and the Turing Machine.
-1 edition.
+<sup>2</sup> ———. *The Annotated Turing*.
 Indianapolis, IN: Wiley, 2008.
-<sup>4</sup> Spraul, V. Anton.
-Think Like a Programmer: An Introduction to Creative Problem Solving.
-1 edition.
+<sup>4</sup> Spraul, V. Anton. *Think Like a Programmer: An Introduction to Creative Problem Solving.
 San Francisco: No Starch Press, 2012.
-<sup>5</sup> Shiffman, Daniel.
-The Nature of Code: Simulating Natural Systems with Processing.
-1 edition. s.l.: The Nature of Code, 2012.
+<sup>5</sup> Shiffman, Daniel. *The Nature of Code: Simulating Natural Systems
+with Processing.**  s.l.: The Nature of Code, 2012.